Our Partners in South America

 Organising adventure tours in South America requires considerable experience and a network of local contacts across the continent.

-Members of the Andean Trails team you are likely to come into contact with on the ground are Tullio Sanchez, Alberto Navarette and Jesus in our Peru offices.
+Members and associated partners of the Andean Trails team you are likely to come into contact with on the ground are Tullio Sanchez and Jesus in Peru – Lima and Cusco.
+Our expert local guide in Huaraz is Rodolfo, UIAGM qualified.

-These are but a few of the people we work with.
+These are but a few of the local companies and local guides we work with.
 We will be adding more and more of our lovely staff to this page, so check back for more!

 Jaira Rivera